hemusuku86/NG-Guard/README.md

-idk does this work for actual scraping since i didnt test
+idk does this work for actual scraping since i didnt test so guys pls try